The 3021N Demodulator Card (Part 5)

 Basic Demodulator Blocks

-Another TODO is to increase the maximum AF bandwidth to e.g. 4 or 5 kHz, since many signal chain elements here are capped at 3 kHz (sensible when built, but no longer applicable).
+Another TODO is to increase the maximum AF bandwidth to e.g. 4 or 5 kHz, since many signal chain elements here and in the DSP board are capped at 3 kHz (sensible when built, but no longer applicable).

 The filters and modes are adjusted based on the combination of demodulator modes and filter selections made on the front panel.